 The University welcomes admission inquiries from international students.
 Because of limited facilities, however, only those students who are academically strong will be given serious consideration for admission.

-International students first should send all of their academic credentials to the Admissions Office for evaluation.
-If they appear to be qualified and show promise of success in their chosen fields of study, they will then be asked to make formal application.
+International students are required to submit the following evidence and documentation for admission to AUM: